cloudqubes/ootc-documentation/source/adminguide/virtual_machines.rst

 #.
 Log in to the OOTC UI.

 #.
-In the left navigation, click Instances.
+In the left navigation bar, click Instances in the Compute menu. |compute-icon.png|

 #.
 Choose the VM that you want to delete.